-BJP offered Rs 20 crore to four MLAs to join the party, alleges AAP
+Delhi Assembly to hold special session on August 26 as AAP claims BJP is trying to poach MLAs

 Singh said that Aam Aadmi Party MLAs Ajay Dutt, Sanjeev Jha, Somnath Bharati and Kuldeep Kumar have been approached by the BJP.

-Singh made the claims came a day after Aam Aadmi Party spokesperson Saurabh Bharadwaj claimed to have has exposed the BJP’s Operation Lotus.
+Singh made the claims a day after Aam Aadmi Party spokesperson Saurabh Bharadwaj claimed to have has exposed the BJP’s Operation Lotus.
 Operation Lotus is a term used to refer to the BJP’s alleged attempts to orchestrate defections in Opposition parties.

 On Monday, Delhi Deputy Chief Minister Manish Sisodia had said that the BJP had offered to close all cases against him if he joined the outfit.
 The Central Bureau of Investigation has filed a first information report against 15 persons, including Sisodia, alleging irregularities in a proposed new liquor policy for the capital city.